cvat-ai/cvat/cvat/apps/annotation/README.md

   Color generation correspond to the Pascal VOC color generation [algorithm](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/htmldoc/devkit_doc.html#sec:voclabelcolormap).
   (0, 0, 0) is used for background.
-  colormap.txt file contains the values of used colors in RGB format.
+  `colormap.txt` file contains the values of the used colors in RGB format.
 - supported shapes - Rectangles, Polygons

 #### Mask loader description